 Role: UX Researcher

-Since October 2017, I’ve worked as a UX research intern with the Office of Enrollment Management’s Slate implementation team.
-I’ve conducted dozens of contextual interviews with stakeholders across the university about how data related to recruitment, applications, and student events are currently managed.
-Then, in most cases, I map how information flows between departments and offices, providing the implementation team a clear visualization from which to base subsequent administrative decisions about how the Slate tool should be configured.
+Between October 2017 and May 2019, I worked as a UX research intern with the Office of Enrollment Management’s Slate implementation team.
+I conducted dozens of contextual interviews with stakeholders across the university about how data related to recruitment, applications, and student events are currently managed.
+Then, in most cases, I mapped how information flows between departments and offices, providing the implementation team a clear visualization from which to base subsequent administrative decisions about how the Slate tool should be configured.

 Here, I’ll describe one advisory project I did in January 2018: I created a swimlane diagram to visualize how information was received, altered, and sent between departments and offices during the planning and execution of an admitted student event.